VCW2021/Amazon_Vine_Analysis/README.md

 Overview:

-Th pe purpose of this roject  is to analyze Amazon Vine program and determines if there is a bias toward favorable reviews from Vine members.
+Th purpose of this project is to analyze Amazon Vine program and determines if there is a bias toward favorable reviews from Vine members.
 We use different functions such as; PySpark to perform the ETL process to extract the dataset, transform the data, connect to AWS RDS instance, load the transformed data into pgAdmin and to calculate different metrics.
-Keeping a focuse specifically on US review video games.
+Keeping a focuse specifically on US video games reviews.

 Results: